MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/create-workspace-resource.md

 - Re-creating any unique customizations from the original resource in the new one.
 - Updating your application with the new region resource's [connection string](./connection-strings.md).
 - Testing to ensure everything works as expected with the new Application Insights resource.
 - Decide to either keep or delete the original Application Insights resource.
-Deleting a classic resource means losing all historical data.
+Deleting a classic resource means to lose all historical data.
 If the resource is workspace-based, the data remains in Log Analytics, enabling access to historical data until the retention period expires.

 Unique customizations that commonly need to be manually re-created or updated for the resource in the new region include but aren't limited to: